Alejandroq12/the-library/README.md

   - [❓ FAQ ](#-faq-)
   - [📝 License ](#-license-)

-# 📖 The Catalog <a name="about-project"></a>
+# 📖 The Library <a name="about-project"></a>

-The Catalog project is an app developed to simulate the operations of a real-world library within OOP University.
+The Library project is an app developed to simulate the operations of a real-world library within OOP University.
 This app is designed to utilize Object-Oriented Programming (OOP) principles to create a comprehensive system that captures vital library processes.
 <div align="center">
     <img src="logo.png" alt="logo" width="500"  height="auto" />
 </div>